Digest of Benefit Entitlement Principles - Chapter 11

 Pregnancy and childbirth are not, strictly speaking, an illness.
-This, however, does not necessarily mean that a woman who is pregnant or who has just given birth to a child cannot in some circumstances make a claim under the sickness benefit provisions Footnote 4.
+This, however, does not necessarily mean that a woman who is pregnant or who has just given birth to a child cannot, in some circumstances, make a claim and receive benefits under the sickness benefits provisions Footnote 4.

 Drug and alcohol dependency is without question another factor likely to render a person incapable of work during certain acute phases.
 It is possible that such a person will be treated in an outpatient clinic or will instead be admitted to a clinic, hospital or specialized centre for addiction treatment.
 Such a stay constitutes tangible proof that the person is not able to work, in which case the payment of sickness benefits will be considered, unless the admission is a condition of mandatory confinement which is occasionally imposed by courts of law in their sentences.
 Such mandatory confinement may be regarded as a stay in an institution similar to a prison Footnote 6.

 11.2.2 The medical certificate, a significant source of information